grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios.md

 hideFromSidebar: false
 ---

-Scenarios make in-depth configurations to how VUs and iterations are scheduled.
-This makes it possible to model diverse traffic patterns in load tests.
+Scenarios configure how VUs and iteration schedules in granular detail.
+With scenarios, you can model diverse _workloads_, or traffic patterns in load tests.

 Benefits of using scenarios include:

-- Multiple scenarios can be declared in the same script, and each one can independently execute a different JavaScript function, which makes organizing tests easier and more flexible.
+- **Easier, more flexible test organization.** You can declare multiple scenarios in the same script, and each one can independently execute a different JavaScript function.
+- **Simulate more realistic traffic.**
-- Every scenario can use a distinct VU and iteration scheduling pattern, powered by a purpose-built [executor](#executors).
-This enables modeling of advanced execution patterns which can better simulate real-world traffic.
+  Every scenario can use a distinct VU and iteration scheduling pattern, powered by a purpose-built [executor](#scenario-executors).
-- Scenarios are independent from each other and run in parallel, though they can be made to appear sequential by setting the `startTime` property of each carefully.
+- **Parallel or sequential workloads.** Scenarios are independent from each other and run in parallel, though they can be made to appear sequential by setting the `startTime` property of each carefully.
-- Different environment variables and metric tags can be set per scenario.
+- **Granular results analysis.** Different environment variables and metric tags can be set per scenario.

-## Configuration
+## Configure scenarios

-Execution scenarios are primarily configured via the `scenarios` key of the exported `options` object in your test scripts.
-The key for each scenario can be an arbitrary, but unique, scenario name.
-It will appear in the result summary, tags, etc.
+To configure scenarios, use the `scenarios` key in the `options` object.
+You can give the scenario any name, as long as each scenario name in the script is unique.

+The scenario name appears in the result summary, tags, and so on.

 <CodeGroup labels={[]} lineNumbers={[true]}>